FinleyHad/QR-Generator-/README.md

 # QR Code Generator with Error Correction

-Course project for Programming in Python at the University of Reading.
-Version 1 QR code generator implementation that encodes text strings into scannable 21×21 QR codes using byte mode encoding, Reed-Solomon error correction, and masking patterns.
+Course project for **Programming in Python at the University of Reading**.

+This project implements a **Version 1 QR code generator** that converts text strings into scannable **21×21 QR codes** using:

+- Byte mode encoding
+- Reed–Solomon error correction
+- Mask pattern evaluation
+- QR matrix construction and data placement

+The system also includes a **Flask web interface** that allows users to generate QR codes interactively in a browser.

+---

+# Repository Layout

+The root repository contains the course assignment structure (`pp_assignment_two`) and the QR generator implementation.

+The main implementation lives inside:

 ## Project Structure